vamsitp/cmder/README.md

 # cmder
 Commander!

-Shouts out the phrases you type!
+Shouts out the phrases you type (even remotely)!